Chester Yacht Club

 Since the sea gives Chester its character, sailing naturally occupies a position of importance here.
 Yacht racing has been a major summer sport in Chester for well over 150 years.
 Its roots are firmly planted in the mid 19th century when the fishermen raced each other to markets in Halifax or New England.

 As sailors and fishermen have been wont to do since time immemorial, they loved to get together and talk shop.
 Sailing races for pleasure and bragging rights was inevitable.
 As the gatherings and races occurred more regularly, the Annual Fishermen’s Regatta was born.
-The regatta was a show case for locally built boats of different designs, as well as for sailing skills.
+The regatta was a showcase for locally built boats of different designs, as well as for sailing skills.

 The first documented regatta was in 1856.
 It is reported to have been attended by 3,000 people who participated in a parade, amusements, land races as well as the sea races.
-In 1858 a rowing race for ladies was added and a dance took place at the Mulgrave Inn which had been hosting guests from Europe, US and Canada since 1820.
+In 1858 a rowing race for ladies was added and a dance took place at the Mulgrave Inn which had been hosting guests from Europe, the US and Canada since 1820.
 In 1860 the press reported the regatta pleasures were “enhanced by a large party consisting of 150, accompanied by the city band, who arrived in the steamer ‘Neptune’ from Halifax”.
-In 1885 the two day regatta had boats from Mahone Bay, Lunenburg as well as from the two Tancooks.
-The big excitement was a circus which featured a hand cranked Ferris wheel on the parade ground.
+In 1885 the two-day regatta had boats from Mahone Bay, Lunenburg as well as from the two Tancooks.
+The big excitement was a circus that featured a hand-cranked Ferris wheel on the parade ground.
 According to the Lunenburg newspaper, the 1888 Annual Regatta attracted 2,000 spectators who were treated to “the closest and most exciting match of its kind ever witnessed in the South Shore”.

 After CYC was established in 1902, it became the focal point for racing.
 Charter member Ned Fader remembers, “Citizens donated prizes: 100 pounds of sugar, a barrel of flour, maybe a little cash.
 A boat crew could get a wonderful view on life for a dollar … best of ale, fifty cents a gallon, good rum at one dollar a quart.
 They were all good God-fearing people, but they did not let it spoil their lives too much.”
-In 1902 there were 5 classes for racing yachts based on the old Rater Rule (water line and sail area) As interest increased and designs evolved, competitive requirements led to more classes, designs and sizes.
+In 1902 there were 5 classes for racing yachts based on the old Rater Rule (waterline and sail area) As interest increased and designs evolved, competitive requirements led to more classes, designs and sizes.
 And so it shall always be.